koka-lang/koka/readme.md

 Please help develop Koka: there are many opportunities to improve Koka or do research with Koka.
 We need:

-- Emacs and Vim syntax highlighting.
+- Emacs (partially done) and Vim syntax highlighting.
 - Improve documentation, landing page etc. Make it easier for people to contribute.
 - More examples
 - Many library modules are incomplete (like `std/os/file`) or missing (like `std/data/map`).

 More advanced projects:

 - Update the JavaScript backend to 1) use proper modules instead of amdefine, 2) use the new bigints instead of bigint.js, and 3) add support for int64.
 This requires mostly changes to `Backend/JS/FromCore.hs` together with `lib/core/core-inline.js`.
-- A language server for Visual Studio Code and Atom.
+- Partially done: see PR #100.
+A language server for Visual Studio Code and Atom.
 Koka can already generate a typed [range map](src/Syntax/RangeMap.hs) so this should be managable.
 - Package management of Koka modules.
+- Proper overloading with (a form of) type classes. (in design phase).

+Currently being worked on:

+- Various standard optimizations like case-of-case, join points, case-of-known constructor, etc.
 - Implement inline specialization where functions like `map`, `fold` etc get specialized for the function with which they are called.
   This is an important optimization for functional style languages to reduce the allocation of lambda's.
-- Various standard optimizations like case-of-case, join points, case-of-known constructor, etc.
+  (contact: Steven Fontanella)
-- Borrowing analysis for Perceus.
+- Borrowing analysis for Perceus and improved reuse analysis. (contact: Anton Lorenzen)
-- Known reference count specialization.

 The following is the immediate todo list to be completed in the coming months:

-- Port all libray modules, in particular `std/text/regex` (using PCRE), and `std/async` (using `libuv`).
+- Port `std/async` (using `libuv`).
-- Run the full test suite again.
-- Run the Bayesian probalistic machine learning program with large parameters.
 - Improve compilation of local state to use local variables directly (in C).
-- Functions with a pattern match in the argument.

 Contact me if you are interested in tackling some of these :-)